C.J. Cron Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.86).
+- The Athletics' 5.85 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (146 total, 1.4 per game).
+- Athletics pitchers combine to surrender the second-most home runs in baseball (147 total, 1.4 per game).

-- The left-hander's last appearance came on Saturday against the Houston Astros, when he tossed 5 2/3 innings, surrendering five earned runs while allowing eight hits.
+- The righty last appeared on Sunday against the Houston Astros, when he tossed 5 1/3 innings, allowing one earned run while giving up five hits.

+- The 29-year-old has put up an ERA of 5.06, with 9.2 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.